jmeas/Shepherd/README.md

       // Functions and variables here
     }

 Views work with 4 core functions that correspond to the four HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.
-In this way, Shepherd makes it pretty easy to build RESTful webapps.
+In this way, Shepherd promotes building RESTful webapps.

 By default, Shepherd responds to any `GET` requests with a 200 OK response, while the other three are responded to with `403 FORBIDDEN`.